Verify a record →

 badge.blue

-This specification defines a CID-first attestation workflow for AT Protocol records.
+This document specifies a CID-first attestation workflow for records in the AT Protocol.
 It enables any party to attach cryptographic attestations to records, asserting claims such as authorship verification, content approval, or third-party endorsement.

-Both forms share a common CID generation process that deterministically binds the attestation to a specific record, metadata, and repository.
+Both forms share a common CID-generation process that deterministically binds the attestation to a specific record, metadata, and repository DID.

-Every attestation is rooted in a CID — a content-addressed identifier computed from the record, attestation metadata, and repository DID.
-The CID is the signing payload for inline attestations and the binding reference for remote attestations.
+Every attestation is rooted in a CID — a content-addressed identifier computed from the record, the attestation metadata, and the repository DID.
+The CID serves as the signing payload for inline attestations, and as the binding reference for remote attestations.

 The repository DID is injected into the $sig metadata before CID generation.
-This means the same record in different repositories produces different CIDs, preventing replay attacks where a signed record is copied between repositories.
+Consequently, the same record in different repositories produces different CIDs — preventing replay attacks in which a signed record is copied between repositories.

 Attestations are stored in a signatures array at the top level of the record.
 Each entry is either an inline attestation object or a com.atproto.repo.strongRef.
-The signatures array is stripped from the record before CID computation, so adding attestations does not change the signing payload.
+The signatures array must be stripped from the record before CID computation, so adding attestations does not change the signing payload.

-The CID generation process is the foundation of the attestation system.
-Given a record, metadata, and repository DID:
+CID generation is the foundation of the attestation system.
+Given a record, a metadata object, and a repository DID, an implementation must perform the following procedure in order:

 1. Start with the record as a JSON object.
 Remove any existing signatures array.